 Even though judges cannot make an order on every issue that arises at a conference, they can help you settle issues to avoid having to attend a motion.

 A motion is necessary when you want to obtain a court order that a judge is not able to make at a conference.
-For example, you may need an interim order for custody and access or child support.
+For example, you may need an interim order for arrangements for your children or child support.

 When you bring a motion, you have to prepare an affidavit and go before a judge to formally argue your case.
 The judge makes a decision, and the unsuccessful party often has to pay some or all of the winning party’s legal expenses (known as “costs”).